 KDP review times differ by format.
 Plan your launch calendar around the slowest one.

-- Paperback: 72 hours for first review, faster for reuploads
+- Paperback: 24 to 72 hours for first review, faster for reuploads

-- Hardcover: 5 business days for first review, 2-3 business days for reuploads
+- Hardcover: up to 5 business days for first review, 2 to 3 business days for reuploads

-If you want all three formats live on launch day, submit the hardcover first (and allow 7 days buffer), then paperback (3 days), then Kindle last.
-Do not trust the "within 72 hours" KDP quotes you — allow buffer for rejection cycles.
+If you want all three formats live on launch day, submit the hardcover first (allow 7 days buffer), then paperback (3 days), then Kindle last.
+Do not trust the "within 72 hours" window KDP quotes you - always allow buffer for rejection cycles.

 Work through these questions in order: